 One Community is designing permaculture cooperatives through Highest Good housing that is artistic and beautiful, more affordable, more space efficient, lasts longer, DIY buildable, and constructed with healthy and sustainable materials:

 Oluyomi Sanyaolu (Technical Writer and Researcher) joined the team and began the process of final formatting of all the content needed to create the Earthbag Engineering Page.
 This week he finished the first draft of all the related content.
 As we delve deeper into the realm of sustainable practices, including permaculture cooperatives, his expertise will be invaluable in bringing this project to fruition.
+This work helps One Community’s mission of permaculture cooperatives and reinforces our commitment to a better living quality for all people.
 You can see some of his work here.

 Shadi Kennedy (Artist and Graphic Designer) also completed his 70th week developing the Murphy bed instructions.
 This week’s focus was initial formatting shown here for the electrical installation details.
 Shadi’s commitment to detail and precision echoes the principles of permaculture cooperatives, where individuals collaborate to design sustainable systems that harmonize with nature.